-Tuition is budgeted based on what is known.
-The variances in tuition are based on enrollment figures.
-Other purchased services have increased 56% percent over the past 4 years.
+Tuition is budgeted based on what is known at any given point in time.
+The variances in tuition are based on the fact that enrollment figures are very fluid.
+Other Purchased Services have increased 56% percent over the past 4 years.
+The 2023-2024 actual expenditures were \$2,718,607.